Nayrlen/Nayrlen/README.md

 <br>
 <br/>

-## 👨‍🎨 Explore some of my repositories, have fun
+## 👨‍🎨 Explore alguns dos meus repositórios, divirta-se!

 [comment]: <> (Here i use the vercel api, change the references in the url bellow)